atanisoft/ESP32CommandStation/index.md

 ## Features

 * Supports almost any variant of the ESP32.
-* Built-in configuration for both the original Arduino Motor Shield, Pololu MC33926 Motor Shield or BTS7960B based Motor Shield.
+* Support for multiple h-bridge types (Arduino Motor Shield, Pololu MC33926 Motor Shield, BTS7960B, LMD18200, DRV8800/DRV8801).
 * Built-in web interface for controlling locomotives or configuring the ESP32 Command Station.
-* Built-in support for LCC either via WiFi or a hardware CAN transceiver, please see [LCC](./config-lcc.html) if you intend on using this feature.
+* Built-in support for LCC either via WiFi or a hardware CAN transceiver.
 * A Custom PCB with all required hardware on-board for LCC, DCC signal generation, RailCom detection and expansion ports (I2C and UART) will be available soon.

 ### Supported ESP32 Boards